rust-lang/rfcs/text/1560-name-resolution.md

-Due to macro expansion, it is possible for a name to be resolved and then to become ambiguous, or (with rules formulated in a certain way) for a name to be resolved, then to be amiguous, then to be resolvable again (possibly to different bindings).
+Due to macro expansion, it is possible for a name to be resolved and then to become ambiguous, or (with rules formulated in a certain way) for a name to be resolved, then to be ambiguous, then to be resolvable again (possibly to different bindings).

 Furthermore, there is some flexibility in the order in which macros can be